 Children with dyspraxia face unique challenges with tasks that require muscle strength and coordination.
 For example, a child with dyspraxia might find it challenging to get dressed or brush their teeth on their own.
 Dyspraxia also makes playtime involving motor skills and balance more difficult.

 Dyspraxia, sometimes called developmental coordination disorder, isn’t a widely known condition, and it often goes undiagnosed.
 However, some experts believe that dyspraxia affects as many as 10 percent of children to varying degrees.
-Children with dyspraxia need to be considered when schools, businesses, and communities build inclusive playgrounds.
+Children with dyspraxia need to be considered when schools, businesses, and communities build inclusive and accessible playgrounds.
 If a playground is thoughtfully designed, it can be used to help children with dyspraxia develop motor skills, make friends, and build strength.
 An inclusive playground brings children of all abilities together, so no one ever has to feel left out.

 In this post, we’ll explore dyspraxia and how it affects a child.
 We’ll also share activities for children with motor skill disabilities and how our inclusive playground equipment can help.